-Despite the aforementioned methods have achieved remarkable performance in dealing with Transformer structures, SAM's distinctive activation distribution poses new challenges, leaving their performance subpar.
+Despite the aforementioned methods achieved remarkable performance in dealing with classical Transformer structures, SAM's distinctive activation distribution poses new challenges, leaving their performance subpar.
 To this end, several works try to make improvements.
 To tackle the channel-wise distribution imbalance in activations, PQ-SAM~\cite{pq-sam} hierarchically clusters channels with similar distributions and learns shared transformation factors for each group, thereby reducing optimization complexity.
-PTQ4SAM~\cite{ptq4sam} identify and integrate the bimodal distribution in post-key-linear activation of SAM's mask decoder, while implementing an adaptive granularity quantizer for post-softmax activation to adapt to different attention module.
+PTQ4SAM~\cite{ptq4sam} identify and integrate the bimodal distribution in post-key-linear activation in mask decoder, and implement an adaptive granularity quantizer for post-softmax activation to adapt to different types of attention module.
 However, these distribution-level improvements have shown unsatisfactory performance in practice.